debug-tips/timing2/README.md

 ------------
 ⚡️ The state-of-art web performance metrics collector based on [High Resolution Time API](https://www.w3.org/TR/hr-time-2/), with extended performance information that helps you understand how your website loads.

+> ATTENTION!!
+This project is currently under active development, API may subject to change until it reacts `1.0.0`, DO NOT use in production at this moment.

 ![timing2](https://img.alicdn.com/tfs/TB1C5U8oYArBKNjSZFLXXc_dVXa-1634-762.png)

 [visualize your own data](http://jsbin.com/deyaval/6/edit?html,output)